stefanvictora/hue-scheduler/README.md

 Use a fixed time (24-hour `HH:mm[:ss]`, e.g., `06:00`, `23:30:15`) or a solar time (`sunrise`, `sunset`, etc.).

 Normally, the entry's values begin to apply at this time.
-With `tr-before` or `interpolate:true`, they are instead fully reached at this time.
+When a valid early transition is possible, `tr-before` or `interpolate:true` starts the change earlier so the values are fully reached at this time.

 Solar times can be offset by minutes (e.g., `sunset-30`, `sunrise+60`).
 Available solar times, in chronological order: `astronomical_dawn`, `nautical_dawn`, `civil_dawn`, `sunrise`, `noon`, `golden_hour`, `sunset`, `blue_hour`, `civil_dusk`, `night_hour`, `nautical_dusk`, `astronomical_dusk`.